High-Level Organizational Structure, Data Analysis, & More

 Data analysis starts with reliable, timely reporting.
 There are many variables and caveats when reporting data, so while numbers are critical, the circumstances around the numbers are also paramount.
 Successful data analysis involves multiple views (e.g. YOY, WOW) as well as identifying all factors that can skew the data.
 Competitive intelligence software can also be very helpful.

 Roles & Conflicts

-Interdepartmental roles, and individual roles, need to be clearly defined.
-The single biggest frustration I experienced as an eCommerce executive was the conflict between departments within the same orginazation.
-Marketing, IT, and Finance are all intertwined, fight for resources, and must act in the best interest of the company to avoid detrimental conflict.
+Intradepartmental roles, and individual roles, need to be clearly defined.
+The single biggest frustration I experienced as a Marketing Executive was the conflict between departments within the same orginazation.
+Marketing often depends upon IT for their resources and this can be tricky.
+Having patience and being flexible is important in limiting conflicts detrimental to the company.

 In general, in-house marketing typically outperforms outsourcing.
 That being said, depending upon company budget and marketing functionality, outsourcing should be considered.
 Outsourcing partners rarely have the same ambition and zeal as company employees so competent oversight is necessary for accountability.